Skip to main content Skip to footer

 Uses retailer first-party data Often relies on third-party cookies

-Operates inside shopping environments Operates outside purchase contet
+Operates inside shopping environments Operates outside purchase content

 Measures success using actual sales Measures success via clicks or impressions